SaiedZ/LITReviewWebApp/README.md

 Once the development server is launched, you can see your Django project's default home page at `127.0.0.1:8000` in a web browser.

-## What's it ?

-This repository hosts a project to achieve during my training OpenClassRooms.com This script was created on Python 3.9.5
-The purpose of this progam is to manage an offline chess tournament.

 ## What is its use?

-Create tournaments
-Continue ongoing tournaments
-Add players
-Generate reports

-This program use tinyDB and create a db.json file at the root and the Swiss Algorithm to create pairs.

-You can't delete players and tournaments,

 ## Use flake8 html